 Because a Consul-Terraform-Sync instance can only be configured with one driver, an instance can only be associated with either a Terraform driver or a Terraform Cloud driver.
 If there is a need to run both types of drivers, users will need to deploy a separate Consul-Terraform-Sync instance for each type of driver.
-Relatedly, if there is a need to run Consul-Terraform-Sync across multiple Terraform Enterprise organizations, users will need to deploy a separate instance for each organization.
+Relatedly, if there is a need to run Consul-Terraform-Sync across multiple Terraform Cloud organizations, users will need to deploy a separate instance for each organization.

 - Name of your organization

 - Team API token used for authentication with Terraform Cloud

 Prior to running Consul-Terraform-Sync with a Terraform Cloud driver, you will need an account and organization set up, as well as a dedicated token.
 We recommend using a team token that is restricted to Manage Workspaces-level permissions.
 Below are the steps for the recommended setup.

 The first step is to create an account with your Terraform Cloud service.
 After creating an account, create a new organization or select an existing organization.
 The address of your Terraform Cloud service will be used to configure the